PURPOSE: This rule sets forth the

 hazardous conditions.

-that other emergency procedures are required to protect the public.
+appropriate agencies that other emergency procedures are required to protect

-section.
-Except where a modification is required to eliminate an emergency
+requirements of this section.
+Except where a modification is required to

 (L) Stability.